 Gary's Tackle Box, 352-372-1791 for fishing information.

-Water levels remain stable and near the cypress fringe around Newnans Lake due to the afternoon showers that occurred during the summer months.
-Anglers may still be able to target the last of bedding bluegill during the full moon in October around the emergent grasses and bulrush.
-The east shoreline from Powers boat ramp to Hatchet Creek is generally the most productive area, but Palm Point has been a hot spot as well.
-Also, the crappie catches during the fall months could be an indicator of how successful the winter and spring catches will be.
+Water levels remain stable and near the cypress fringe around Newnans Lake due to the afternoon showers that occurred during the summer and fall months.
+A good black crappie bite during October and November brought anglers to the lake who were rewarded with large fish compared to the average size in other nearby lakes.
+The east shoreline from Powers boat ramp to Hatchet Creek has generally been the most productive area, but Palm Point has been a hot spot as well.
+Anglers should target crappies with grass shrimp or minnows near shore as the water temperature declines.
 Anglers should also be aware of tagged crappies in Newnans Lake for rewards.
 If you catch a tagged crappie, call the number below to receive information on how to claim your reward: